You Me Bum Bum Train

-You Me Bum Bum Train is an interactive theatre performance creates by Kate Bond and Morgan Lloyd in 2004.
+You Me Bum Bum Train is an interactive theatre performance created by Kate Bond and Morgan Lloyd in 2004.
 The pair met as art students in Brighton, England, where they were studying illustration and film.
 The production gained critical acclaim in the London theatre community, winning the Oxford Samuel Beckett Theatre Trust Award and the Evening Standard Theatre Award for Outstanding Newcomer in 2010 as well as earning a nomination for a Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre in 2013.

 Overview

 Visitors to the performance pass through a series of scenes of which they have no foreknowledge, in which they are either passive or where they must improvise a part without any preparation.

 Production

 Stagings

 Having been around since 2004, the show returned in 2011 in a former postal depot in Holborn, and a new version of the show – at Empire House in Stratford, East London in 2012 – was nominated for an Olivier Award for Outstanding Achievement in an Affiliate Theatre.
 In 2015, the show was mounted again, this time in what had been Foyles bookshop on London's Charing Cross Road where their last show started on 25 February 2016 and finished on 29 April.
 A total of 13,242 volunteers took part in the 2016 show.
 The 2024/2025 staging of the show ran from Nov 2024 - May 2025 in a location right on Shaftesbury Avenue.
 You Me Bum Bum Train raised £120,000 for charity in the last production.

 In April 2025, You Me Bum Bum Train provoked controversy, this time amongst its volunteer cast members after American billionaire and Amazon founder Jeff Bezos and his family were paying audience members.
 Volunteers were "horrified" that they had to perform in front of the billionaire and his family with no notice.
 Volunteer cast members penned a letter against "being put in a room with someone who is working to support the destabilisation of US democracy".
 Bond and Lloyd responded saying "Bum Bum Train is built on empathy" and they wanted to "keep the experience open to everyone".